 Risk factors for clinical manifestations include: male gender, age over 50 and preexisting liver disease [8,17].
 Acute-on-chronic liver failure has considerable fatality but benefits from antiviral treatment (ribavirin, interferon) [18,19].
 Occasionally, neurologic lesions in acute hepatitis E patients were reported and include: neuralgic amyotrophy, Bell palsy, Guillain-Barré syndrome, encephalitis and myelitis [20,21].
 Chronic cases (HEV RNA clearance failure after 6 months) have been reported in solid organ transplant recipients presenting long-lasting fatigue, elevated AST, ALT and γ-GT and sometimes negative anti-HEV IgM and IgG [13,22,23].
 EASL recommends HEV testing in patients with the aforementioned pathologies, regardless of liver enzyme levels [5].

 According to Romanian regulations, all confirmed and suspected cases of acute viral hepatitis (A to E) should be admitted and treated in an appropriate hospital.

+Our institution serves the Transylvania region, but most patients live in Cluj County.

 Our objective was to describe all cases of HEV infection admitted in our hospital during the study period in comparison to all hepatitis A adult patients.
 We focused on patient characteristics that were available from our hospital’s electronic records.